-Things to see in Delft
+Things to do in Delft

 The best way to experience Delft is to go on a leisurely stroll around the town centre.
 This will take you past beautiful lily-filled canals, quaint squares, and magnificent churches, manors and other historic monuments.

 Delft’s main square, Markt (‘Market’), houses two of the town’s most important buildings, the Nieuwe Kerk (‘New Church’) and the Stadhuis (‘Town Hall’).
 The Nieuwe Kerk was completed in 1496 and its bell-tower is an impressive 109 meters tall!
 You can climb the bell-tower for beautiful views of Delft and even the skyline of Rotterdam.

 The Nieuwe Kerk has an important place in the history of the Dutch monarchy as this is where the royal family’s burial vault is located.
 The entrance to the vault is covered by a 5,000 kg rock slab!
 Another important person who was laid to rest in this church was Hugo Grotius (or Hugo de Groot), a lawyer and theologist who played an influential role in shaping current international and maritime law.

 Delft is famous the world over for its blue ceramics aptly called Delft Blue.
 This particular style was inspired by the arrival of Chinese porcelain, which was imported to Europe by the Dutch East India Company in the 17th century.
 Delft Blue ceramics in the form of plates, jugs, salt and pepper shakers, fridge magnets, clogs, miniature windmills and vases are some of the most popular souvenirs for visitors to the Netherlands.